 - unless the client/patient/resident was discharged as noted in the "Client/Patient/Resident Discharge" section above.

 If a client/patient/resident dies after having been transferred to a provider (due to a sudden or temporary change in the client/patient's condition), and there is cause to believe that the death was related to:

 - the use of a restraint or seclusion by that facility

 - the use of one or more psychotropic medications

-Then the provider to which the person was transferred (other than a medical hospital) must report the death to the Department.
+Then the provider to which the person was transferred (other than a medical hospital) must report the death to the DHS.

-This provider, and the client/patients other provider (from which the person was transferred), may be included in the Departments investigation of the death.
+Both providers involved in the transfer may be included in the Department's investigation of the death.